Gabblack83/klm_homework/README.md

   - etc.
 - I used Flask as a quick and easy framework.
 No production grade WSGI server was added.
 Normally, I would probably use FastAPI and an ASGI server.
+- I used pip for installing packages.
+Normally, I would use something with a lock file, like poetry.
 - No component tests in the client side code.
 - I built a quasi monolith.
 Normally I would not consider Python as Vue's server side directly, but this way I spared some time by omitting the node.js server side from the middle.